ZirwesSecurity/LinuxSecurity/SecuringSSH.md

 use `-f` and both `-i` and `-o IdentityFile`.
 If signed public keys are used (see [Client key signing](#client-key-signing)), also add `-o CertificateFile=myServerKey-cert.pub`.

+Note that the correct permissions for `~/.ssh` and the files therein (both on the client and the server user) have to be set (generally owned by the user and not readable by other users).
+Otherwise, public key authentication is implicitly disabled by ssh.

 ## 2FA with TOTP

 If login is restricted to `publickey` only, a second factor is technically already provided by the passphrase protecting the private key.